The Unspoken King

 The Unspoken King is the sixth studio album by Canadian death metal band Cryptopsy.
 The album was released on May 26, 2008 in Europe, and June 24, 2008 in the US by Century Media Records.
 It was the last album to feature guitarist Alex Auburn and bassist Eric Langlois.
-Keyboardist Maggie Durand was also removed from the band shortly after completion.
+Keyboardist Maggie Durand was also removed from the band shortly after completion, with this album being her only appearance with the band.

 The Unspoken King is controversial for its deathcore sound, a huge departure from the technical death metal style the band had become known for over the previous decade.
 Because of this, the album garnered mostly negative reception from longtime fans.
 However, some critics praised the album.

 Background

 The Unspoken King was originally to be called The Book of Suffering, and was to be a double album, but on April 23, 2007, Cryptopsy announced that lead vocalist Lord Worm had been fired from the band and they were looking for a new vocalist.
 Following this, Cryptopsy revealed the addition of vocalist Matt McGachy and keyboardist Maggie Durand to the band.
 With these additions, the band's style incorporated more melodic elements and breakdowns, thus leading to a drastic sound change in the band.

 During the album's recording sessions, a cover of Strapping Young Lad's "Oh My Fucking God" was recorded.
 A music video for the track "Worship Your Demons" debuted on MTV Headbangers Ball on June 14, 2008.

 The then-new vocalist McGachy stated that he had trouble sleeping during the recording sessions of the album; "I would stay up lying in bed, rethinking all of the parts I had tracked, and was wondering if I was actually good enough to be in this band [...]
 But by the time we entered the mixing process, I saw the entire band singing along to my vocals, so I finally felt that I must have done something right."